Mosamorphing/WTF-React/06_States/readme.md

 ![6-9](./img/6-9.png)

-In the above example, we had two states, one was for the password and the other one to track if the password is shown or not.
+In the above example, we had two states, one was for the password and the other one was to track whether the password is shown or not.
 Whenever we click on SHOW or HIDE, we manipulate the "showField" state to either show the password or not.
 That is what the click action is doing, it takes the current state of showField, then set it to the opposite of it, meaning if it was false, the moment we click on it, it becoemes true -- and vice versa.
 Then we went on to render the SHOW or HIDE text dynamically depending on the current state of "showField".

-Lastly, to make sure that the field is hidden, there is the type attribute on input field that supports different values such as text, number, password, email and a few others.
+Lastly, to make sure that the field is hidden, there is a type attribute on the input field that supports different values such as text, number, password, email and a few others.
 We then said that whenever we want to keep it hidden, use type "password", otherwise use type "text".
 Type "text" shows the input field values while type "password" hides it from the user.
 It is quite straightforward but to grasp it fully, you will have to play around with it and see how many scenarios you can come up with.